nestjs/bull/README.md

 }
 ```

-However, if you have specified a queue name when registering the module, make sure you also specify it to the decorator.
-For example, if you were to use the code above for registering BullModule, you will need to add `@Processor('store')` to your class.
+If you have specified a queue name when registering the module, make sure you also specify it in the decorator.
+For example, if you were to use the code in the Quick Start for registering BullModule, you will need to add `@Processor('store')` to your class.

 ### @Process()